yahyagulshan/Azure-Resource-Group-Deployment-Issue/Troubleshooting Azure Resource Group Deployment.md

 <strong style="color: red; opacity: 0.80;">**Immediate Action**:</strong> Retry the deployment after waiting for a couple of minutes.
 The error message may be due to a temporary server operation or database update.

 <strong style="color: red; opacity: 0.80;">**Check for Azure Maintenance**:</strong> It's possible that Azure is performing maintenance, patching, or updates in the background.
 These activities can temporarily affect deployment processes.
-Waiting for a while can often resolve the issue.
+Waiting for a while can often resolve the issue..

 <!-- # ${This\ is\ a\ {\color{red}Big}}\ Title$ -->